noetits/ophelia/README.md

 tar xvf festlex_POSLEX.tar.gz
 ```

+If gmake is not found, do this and try again: `sudo ln -s /usr/bin/make /usr/bin/gmake`
+gmake is make on Ubuntu (any GNU/Linux system).

 To test the installation, open Festival and load the voice.
 Run the *locally installed* festival (NB: initial ./ is important!)